nicklamiller/rs_take_home/README.md

 * Automated tests:
   * linting - flake8 and wemake-python-styleguide are used
   * unit tests - pytest frame work for testing public methods
-* virtual environment management - poetry is used to manage dependencies and to build the package using masonry
+* virtual environment management/ package building - poetry is used to manage dependencies and to build the package using masonry
-* precommit hooks - file and link checks as specified in `.pre-commit-config.yaml`, as well as linting
+* precommit hooks - file and link checks as specified in `.pre-commit-config.yaml`, as well as calling the automated linter